isa-cabrera/isa-cabrera.github.io/research.md

 ## research

+My ongoing research currently centers around three projects: cumulative markedness effects, phonology in non-native speech perception, and the phonology of Paraguayan Guarani.

+## cumulative markedness effects

+Speakers of any language have systematic and impressively detailed intuitions about which sounds and sound sequences are probable and improbable in their language.
+My research on phonotactics centers on the effects that *multiple instances* of these infrequent sound patterns have on languages and its speakers, and if and how such effects are learned from the distributional properties of sounds in their language(s).
+For example, the English *th* sound is relatively uncommon yet it occurs in freqnet words such as *think* and *teeth*,, but in English there are rarely any words with two or more *th* sounds and English speakers likely find words like *theeth* to be weird potential words of English.
+Patterns such as this one, along with speakers' intuitions about them, are interesting because infrequent sounds can have a *stronger* or *weaker* effect when they occur with another instance of a particular sound structure compared to when they occur independently, suggesting that these cumulative interactions among marked sound patterns are learned properties of a language.
+And, these patterns challenge mainstream models of linguistic knowledge in meaningful ways.

 ## publications and proceedings

 **Cabrera, Marisabel**.
 2024.
 One-shot vs. competitions phonotactics in modeling constraint cumulativity.
 AMP 2024. [<a href="/assets/amp2024abstract.pdf" target="_blank">abstract</a>] [<a href="/assets/amp2024slides.pdf" target="_blank">slides</a>] [[proceedings](https://openpublishing.library.umass.edu/amphonology/article/id/3013/)]